What is Academic Integrity?

 Academic Integrity has always been an important value for undergraduates at Columbia.
 In 2013, the Columbia College and Columbia Engineering Honor code was created through a student led initiative that began with the Columbia College Student Council Academic Integrity Task Force.
 Today the Honor Code continues to shape the academic culture of Columbia College and Columbia Engineering.
 Based on this collective understanding, academic integrity requires a commitment from all members of the CC and SEAS community when entering Columbia as an academic citizen.

-Academic Affairs representatives from the Columbia College Student Council (CCSC) and the Engineering Student Council (ESC) continue the tradition each year of reciting the honor code during Convocation and signing the Honor Pledge during their welcome assemblies.
-During Orientation this year, incoming Columbia College and Columbia Engineering undergraduate students will receive an Honor pin to symbolize their academic honesty commitment to "Wear the Crown with Honor" at Columbia and beyond.
+Academic Affairs representatives from the Columbia College Student Council (CCSC) and the Engineering Student Council (ESC) continue the tradition each year of reciting the honor code during Convocation and signing the Honor Pledge and Honor Code during their Dean's welcome assemblies.
+During the Dean's assembly, incoming Columbia College and Columbia Engineering undergraduate students additionally receive an Honor pin to symbolize their commitment to "Wear the Crown with Honor" at Columbia and beyond.